 Nothing calms your nerves like having a furry friend nearby.
 And given the Corgis’ fluffy and soft bodies, they tend to make excellent cuddle companions.
 But you may be wondering if your Corgi actually enjoys it.
 Or do they prefer to be left alone?

-So, do Corgis like to cuddle?
-Corgis are known to be quite affectionate in general, so the odds are that your Corgi will love to cuddle.
-However, your Corgi’s temperament and upbringing will have a significant effect on whether or not it enjoys cuddling.
-Most of the time, you can bet on your Corgi being down for showing some love via a cuddle session.
+Corgis are known to be quite affectionate in general, so odds are that your Corgi will love to cuddle.
+However, your Corgi’s temperament and upbringing will have a significant effect on whether or not the dog enjoys cuddling.
+Most of the time, you can bet on your Corgi being down for showing some love with a cuddle session.

 But there are limits.
 Even the most social of dogs might want some privacy at times.
 And there are signs when your Corgi just wants to be left alone (at least for some time).
-So our guide walks you through reading your Corgi’s mood and keeping them happy.
+Our guide walks you through reading your Corgi’s mood and keeping them happy.

 RECOMMENDED: 32 Cutest Corgi Mixes